-The courses being started at just two locations.
-Can students from elsewhere enrol in healthcare courses at Nipani?
+The courses are being started at just two locations.
+Can students from other towns and cities enrol in courses at TDU Bengaluru and Learnerbay Nipani?

-These courses are designed to be local courses, for students living in the area, so unless you have family in Nipani with whom you can stay, you should wait for more courses and more sectors to be launched starting January 2022.
+These courses are designed to be local courses, for students living in the local area, so unless you have family in either Bengaluru or Nipani with whom you can stay, you should wait for more locations and to be launched in the coming semesters.

 What is the language of instruction in this programme?

 The language of instruction is English.
 However, we will make sure that teachers and facilitators are bilingual in Kannada and English, to the extent possible, so that they can help students understand in a mix of languages.